 \begin{restatable}{theorem}{smallerrorent} Let $\ext=\{f_s\}_{s\in D}$, and $\Delta[\ext]_{S}$ as defined in~\eqref{eq:delta_mapstrong}.
 Then, we have

 \end{restatable}

-We get by Proposition~\ref{prop:ext-to-norm} that every strong $(k,\eps)$-extractor is a quantum-proof strong $(k+\log(2/\eps),12\sqrt{2^{m'}}\sqrt{2\eps})$-extractor.
+By Proposition~\ref{prop:ext-to-norm} every strong $(k,\eps)$-extractor becomes a quantum-proof strong $(k+1+\log(1/(4\eps)),16\sqrt{2^{m'}}\sqrt{2\eps})$-extractor.
 This extends the result of K\"onig and Terhal for $m'=1$~\cite[Theorem 1]{Koenig08} to arbitrary output sizes.
 The bound is useful as long as the output size is small but does of course not match Ta-Shma's conjecture that asks for an error dependence of $O(m'\sqrt{\eps})$.
 We note that in independent work, \cite{CLW14} observed that one can use the quantum XOR lemma of~\cite{KK12} to obtain a result slightly weaker than Theorem~\ref{thm:small-error-ent}, namely the error of the extractor against quantum adversaries can be bounded by $O(2^{m'} \sqrt{\eps})$.

-We can also analyze the simpler bounded norm $2^{k}\ell_{\infty}\to\ell_{1}$ instead of $\cap\{2^{k}\ell_{\infty},\ell_{1}\}\to \ell_{1}$.
-Grothendieck's inequality~\cite[Corollary 14.2]{Pis12} then shows that the ratio between the bounded norm $2^{k}\ell_{\infty}\to\ell_{1}$ and its completely bounded extension is at most Grothendieck's constant $K_{G}<1.8$:
+We can also analyze the simpler bounded norm $2^{k}\ell^\infty_N\to\ell^1_M$ instead of $\cap\{2^{k}\ell^\infty_N,\ell^1_N\}\to \ell^1_M$.
+Grothendieck's inequality~\cite[Corollary 14.2]{Pis12} then shows that the ratio between the bounded norm $2^{k}\ell^\infty_N\to\ell^1_M$ and its completely bounded extension is at most Grothendieck's constant $K_{G}<1.8$:

-This gives the following bound.\footnote{Interestingly this also implies that extractors for non-normalized inputs are automatically quantum-proof (e.g., spectral extractors~\cite{Berta14}), and hence that the $\ell_{1}$-normalization condition on the input is crucial for studying to what extent extractors are quantum-proof.}
+This gives the following bound.\footnote{Interestingly this also implies that extractors for non-normalized inputs are automatically quantum-proof (e.g., spectral extractors~\cite{Berta14}), and hence that the $\ell^1_N$-normalization condition on the input is crucial for studying to what extent extractors are quantum-proof.}

 \begin{restatable}{theorem}{highMinEntExt} Let $\ext = \{f_s\}_{s\in D}$ and $\Delta[\ext]$ as defined in~\eqref{eq:delta_map}.
 Then, we have

 \end{restatable}